Prehabilitation - Rehabilitation

 Please be aware that most patients will be referred automatically to our digital partner Alvie who will contact you via text message and telephone call to tell you more about their offer.
 You are under no obligation and can opt out at any stage.

-How to access the Prehabilitation-Rehabilitation Programme
+How to access Prehabilitation-Rehabilitation

 When you make contact with the Ipswich Cancer Wellbeing and Information Centre, please ask if there are other ways in which you may aid your preparation and recovery: there are, for instance, specific exercise activities to assist people undergoing treatment for breast cancer and prostate cancer.